Roverr/slack-handler/README.md

 * __iconEmoji__ - String - This should be an existing emoji or a link to an image. __Default: '' (empty String)__

 ## API requests
-Some of the API requests can be done only with valid token, so you should be prepared for it.
+Some of the API requests can only be done with valid token, so you should be prepared for it.
 [Read more about methods of Slack API.](https://api.slack.com/methods)

-Instance of slack-handler has an api method, which can be used like this:
+Instances of slack-handler have an api method, which can be used like this:
 ```{js}
 const Slack = require('slack-handler');
 const API_TOKEN = process.env.MY_SLACK_API_TOKEN;